Edb83/snake/README.md

 **1. Responsive HTML canvas**

-- The fundamental aspects of the game (including the current score and high score) are represented through an HTML canvas and could appear as a standalone element in another environment.
+- The core game (including the current score and high score) is represented through an HTML canvas and could appear as a standalone element in another environment.
-- Whatever the display size or screen orientation, the canvas itself adapts to fill the maximum possible screen area while preserving its graphical resolution and aspect ratio.
-- Providing a strong mobile experience was an essential requirement, and every effort has been made to ensure the game scales as far as possible without the need for extensive CSS styling.
+- Whatever the display size or screen orientation, the canvas adapts to fill the maximum possible screen area while preserving its graphical resolution and aspect ratio.
+Providing a strong mobile experience was an essential requirement, and every effort has been made to ensure the game scales as far as possible without the need for extensive CSS styling.
 This extends not just to the size of the snake and food, but to the font-size of the scoreboard and to the size, velocity and gravity of particle effects.

 **2. Responsive controls**

 - The game can be controlled with either a keyboard (and mouse) or touch-screen swipe gestures.
-- One particular challenge was to prevent frustrating instances of the snake going back on itself due to rapid direction changes and ending the game unexpectedly (see BUGS below).
-With this issue resolved, responses to player inputs are very crisp and reliable at any game speed.
+- Responses to player inputs are very crisp and reliable at any game speed.
-- On mobile, swipe gestures are recognised across the entire screen to prevent frustrating missed gestures
+- On mobile, swipe gestures are recognised across the entire screen to prevent frustrating missed gestures.
-- In comparison to the  difficulty of controlling Nokia's Snake, the mobile experience of Cyber Snake is much improved.
-Thanks to its panning gesture recognition, sharp turns can be achieved with comparative ease.
+- Thanks to panning gesture recognition, sharp turns can be achieved with comparative ease, even on mobile.
 - The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously.

 **3. Menu screens**

 - Menus have been kept to the bare minimum while still providing a full and rewarding experience:
-  - Main: shows the controls for both desktop and mobile, and explains the simple rules of the game.
-There is also a subtle hint of the game's tone/character (explored more fully in its commentary on player scores)
+  - Main: shows controls for both desktop and mobile, and explains the simple rules of the game.
+There is also a subtle hint of the game's 'personality', which is explored more fully in its commentary on player scores.
-  - Options: provides options for toggling game sound, toggling walls and setting the game speed (slow, medium, fast).
+  - Options: just the essentials for toggling sound, toggling walls and setting the game speed (slow, medium, fast).
 While paused, the only option which can be changed is game sound, with the others still visible but showing as disabled.
-This allows players to toggle the sound but prevents them from changing fundamental settings mid-game and from possibly becoming confused by an 'extra' menu
+This allows players to mute the game if they wish, but prevents them from changing fundamental settings mid-game and from possibly becoming confused by an 'extra' menu.
   - Scores: shows the five top scores of the session plus some light-hearted encouragement based on the most recent score.
-If the last score was in the top five then a subtle animation effect indicates where the score ranks
+If the last score was in the top five then a subtle animation effect indicates where the score ranks.

 **4. Game personality**

 - In order to inject some personality in keeping with games from the 90s, text feedback is given to the player based on how well the 'narrator' deems they have performed.
-This is a collection of around 30 comments (which appear in various combinations on the scores menu) intended to ridicule, encourage and amuse players as they attempt to beat their high score.
-This approach was adopted instead of relying on dramatic music/audio or flashy visuals, with the aim of keeping players intruiged by what the game might say on reaching the next score milestone.
+This is a collection of around 30 comments (which appear in various combinations on the scores menu) intended to amuse, encourage and ridicule players as they attempt to beat their high score.
+This approach was adopted rather than relying on dramatic music/audio or flashy visuals, with the aim of keeping players intruiged by what the game might say on reaching the next score milestone.

 **5. Playstyles**